depeperwinkel

 History in a nutshell

 The British succeeded in breaking the monopoly of the Dutch state at the beginning of the nineteenth century.
 The VOC had been nationalized shortly before, in 1796.
 The British presence was short-lived, because the Dutch quickly regained control of Banda.
-In that short period of time, the British secured the planting material and introduced cultivation in Grenada, Pendang, Ceylon, India and Zanzibar.
+In that short period of time, the British secured the planting stock and introduced cultivation in Grenada, Pendang, Ceylon, India and Zanzibar.

 Zanzibar was not the first island off the East African coast where nutmeg was grown.
 In the seventeenth century, the French botanist Jean Poivre succeeded in obtaining fertile seed under the VOC monopoly and planting it on the Île de France, as Mauritius was then called.